BenjaminDHorne/NELA2017-Dataset-v1/README.md

 # NELA2017 Dataset

+**This dataset is now hosted on Harvard Dataverse, along with other news datasets: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZCXSKG**

 NELA2017 Data Set Version 1

 If this data set is used in publication, please cite the following paper: